IntentArchitect/Docs/articles/getting-started/tutorials/building-an-application/building-an-application.md

 * Right-click on the `BasketDto` and select `Map from Domain`.
 * In the tree-view check `BasketItems` node.
 * Click `Done`.
-* Right-click on the `BasketItemDto` and select `Map from Domain`.
+* Right-click on the `BasketBasketItemDto` and select `Map from Domain`.
 * You can uncheck `BasketId`.
 * Expand the `Product` node and check `Name`.
 * Click `Done`.
-* Expand the `BasketItemDto` node.
+* Expand the `BasketBasketItemDto` node.
 * Find the `Name` field
   * Select this field.
   * Press `F2`and change its name to `ProductName`.

 ![Model Basket DTO](images/create-basket-dto.png)

 Now you can model the commands.
-Most of the `Command`s meet your requirements and you can use them as is.
+Most of the the current `Command`s meet your requirements and you can use them as is.
 The customizations to the service will be as follows:

 * Get rid of `GetBasketsQuery` as you don't need it.
 * Replace `UpdateBasketCommand` with a new `AddItemToBasketCommand`, this feels more aligned to how a customer would interact with the `Basket`.
 * Add a `CheckoutCommand` for the customer to place their order.

-Remove the unwanted `Command`s and `Query`s.
+Remove the unwanted `Command`s and `Query`s:

 * Select `GetBasketsQuery` and `UpdateBasketCommand` (you can use the `Ctrl` key to select/de-select multiple nodes ones by one).
 * Press `Delete`.

-Expose the remaining `Command`s and `Query`s as REST Endpoints.
+Expose the remaining `Command`s and `Query`s as REST Endpoints:

 * Select `CreateBasketCommand`, `DeleteBasketCommand` and `GetBasketByIdQuery`.
 * Right-click on any of the highlighted items and select `Expose as Http Endpoint`.

 ![Cleaned up Commands and Queries](images/crud-basket-exposed.png)